Global

 3.1 Typical Application Scenarios

-This low-clamping TVS device is designed for 110V DC bus systems and is suitable for DC-DC input protection scenarios requiring high power supply reliability.
+This low-clamping TVS device is designed for 110V DC bus systems and is suitable for DC-DC input protection scenarios that require high power supply reliability.

-In power architectures, it can be used for protecting the input of DC-DC power supplies with a chip withstand voltage rating of 150V, reducing the direct impact of surges and transient spikes on the power chip.
-In industrial power supplies and two-wheeled/three-wheeled electric vehicle systems, it can be applied for front-end protection between the high-voltage battery pack and the DC-DC module.
-In control systems for motor drives, fans, pumps, and compressors, it is suitable for surge suppression and stability enhancement at the auxiliary power input.
+In the power architecture, it can be used for the input protection of DC-DC power supplies with a chip withstand voltage rating of 150V, reducing the direct impact of surges and transient spikes on the power chip.
+In industrial power supplies and two-wheeled or three-wheeled electric vehicle systems, it can be applied to the front-end protection between the high-voltage battery pack and the DC-DC module.
+In control systems such as motor drives, fans, pumps, and compressors, it is suitable for surge suppression and stability improvement at the auxiliary power input.

-Furthermore, in energy storage and photovoltaic systems, this solution is also well-suited for bus input protection scenarios in the 100V to 120V range, but system evaluation and device selection must be performed based on the actual surge level.
+Additionally, in energy storage and photovoltaic systems, this solution is well-suited for bus input protection scenarios with voltage levels ranging from 100V to 120V.
+However, system evaluation and device selection should be performed based on the actual surge level.

 3.2 Performance Comparison with Traditional TVS Solutions

-In traditional designs, TVS devices primarily aim to absorb surge energy.
-However, in practical applications, precise protection of the power chip's withstand voltage window is more critical.
-The low-clamping design offers significant advantages in this regard.
+In traditional designs, TVS devices typically aim to absorb surge energy as the primary objective, but in practical applications, the more critical aspect is the precise protection of the voltage withstand window of the power supply chip.
+The low clamping voltage design approach has a clear advantage in this regard.

 Comparison Dimension Traditional TVS (Common Solution) Low-Clamping TVS (NR5.0SMDJ110CA)

-Design Goal Primarily to withstand surge energy Core focus on controlling clamping voltage and matching chip withstand voltage window
+Design Objective Primarily withstand surge energy Core focus on controlling clamping voltage to match chip withstand voltage window

-Clamping Performance High clamping voltage under large current, risk of exceeding chip withstand voltage Test capture shows Vc@Ippmax approx. 140–148V (under 0.8–1.2kV impact)
+Clamping Performance Higher clamping voltage under high current, risk of exceeding chip withstand voltage Test captures Vc@Ippmax approximately 140–148V (0.8–1.2kV surge)

-System Reliability May exhibit "can withstand surge but damages chip" latent failure More conducive to reducing overvoltage stress and long-term drift risk (needs matching with system surge level)
+System Reliability May cause "withstands surge but damages chip" hidden failure More conducive to reducing overvoltage stress and long-term drift risk (needs to match system surge level)

 3.3 Selection and Usage Recommendations

-During system selection, it is recommended to prioritize applications in power architectures with a "nominal bus voltage of 110V and chip withstand voltage of 150V" to achieve a reasonable match between clamping voltage and device withstand voltage window.
+During the system selection process, it is recommended to prioritize application in power architectures with a "bus nominal voltage of 110V and chip withstand voltage of 150V" to achieve proper matching between the clamping voltage and the device withstand voltage window.

-For environments with higher surge levels or repeated impacts, board-level testing should be conducted to verify device capability and evaluate design margin, ensuring long-term system reliability.
+For application environments with higher-level surges or repeated impacts, board-level testing should be used to verify device capability and evaluate design margins to ensure long-term system reliability.

-In PCB layout, priority should be given to ensuring a short, low-impedance, and direct return path for the TVS device, avoiding long common ground paths with high-current switching loops to minimize the impact of parasitic parameters on protection effectiveness.
-Additionally, for long wire harness or high-inductance loop systems, a graded protection strategy at the interface side and chip side is recommended to further enhance overall surge immunity.
+In terms of PCB layout, priority should be given to ensuring that the TVS device's return path is short, low-impedance, and direct, avoiding long common-ground paths with high-current switching loops to reduce the impact of parasitic parameters on protection effectiveness.
+Additionally, for systems with long wire harnesses or high-inductance loops, a graded protection strategy at both the interface side and the chip side is recommended to further enhance overall surge immunity.

 The NR5.0SMDJ110CA is designed for 110V bus power systems, focusing on "protecting power chips with a 150V withstand voltage window."
-Through a lower clamping strategy, it reduces the clamping voltage to approximately 140–148V range (test capture) under typical surge conditions, helping customers reduce input overvoltage stress and minimize the risk of latent failure.
-It is recommended to optimize based on the system surge level and layout return path to achieve "verifiable and reproducible" protection effects.
+By employing a lower clamping strategy, it reduces the clamping voltage to approximately 140–148V (as captured in testing) under typical surge conditions, helping customers reduce input overvoltage stress and minimize the risk of latent failures.
+It is recommended to optimize protection based on system surge levels and layout return paths to achieve "verifiable and reproducible" protection performance.